 NOTE: The recommendations that follow are a preliminary summary of Task Force discussions to date and are subject to change with further discussion and development.
-The numbered sections are listed in no particular order and do not necessarily represent Task Force members' priorities as of March 2025.
+The sections are numbered to facilitate discussion and do not represent an order of priority.

-Top priorities for the Governor[TBD]
+Top priorities for the Governor [TBD]